rezanialwi/family-member/README.md

     * GET /api/family-members - Get all family members
     * POST /api/family-members - Create a new family member
     * GET /api/family-members/{id} - Get a specific family member by ID
-    * PUT /api/family-members/{id} - Update a specific family member by ID
+    * POST /api/family-members/{id} - Update a specific family member by ID
     * DELETE /api/family-members/{id} - Delete a specific family member by ID

 ## How to View Tree